profemzy/akowe/docs/MIGRATION_FIXES.md

 2. **Test in Both Environments**: Always test migrations in both SQLite and PostgreSQL environments before deployment
 3. **Keep Conditional Logic**: Maintain dialect-specific SQL for each database type
 4. **Future Tables**: Follow the same pattern for any future table additions
+5. **Skip Problematic Migrations**: When needed, configure migrations to skip certain steps that cause issues
+6. **Initialize Variables**: Always initialize variables with safe default values before use

 ## Next Steps